If your doctor has told you that you have a fibroadenoma in your breast, don’t panic. It’s not cancer.

 These lumps are one the most common breast lumps in young women.
 Many times, they will shrink and disappear with no treatment.
-In other cases, doctors can remove it with a quick procedure in their office.
+In other cases, doctors can remove them.

 They’re pretty small, too.
 Most are only 1 or 2 centimeters in size.
 It’s very rare for them to get larger than 5 centimeters across.

 Usually, a fibroadenoma won’t cause any pain.
 It will feel like a marble that moves around beneath your skin.
 You may describe the texture as firm, smooth, or rubbery.
 In some cases, though, you won’t even be able to feel it at all.

 Since they’re usually painless, you might not notice one until you feel a lump while you’re in the shower.

 Other times, a doctor might find it on a mammogram or ultrasound.

 Unlike breast cancer, a fibroadenoma doesn’t cause nipple discharge, swelling, redness, or skin irritation around the breast.

 What Are the Types of Fibroadenomas?

 - Simple fibroadenomas.
 They look the same all over when you view them under a microscope.

 - Complex fibroadenomas.
 These are bigger and tend to affect older women.
 They might have cells that grow rapidly.